TL-System/ns.py/README.md

 * `red_wfq.py`: this example shows how to combine a Random Early Detection (RED) buffer (or a tail-drop buffer) and a WFQ server.
 The RED or tail-drop buffer serves as an upstream input buffer, configured to recognize that its downstream element has a zero-buffer configuration.
 The WFQ server is initialized with zero buffering as the downstream element after the RED or tail-drop buffer.
 Packets will be dropped when the downstream WFQ server is the bottleneck.
 It showcases `DistPacketGenerator`, `PacketSink`, `Port`, `REDPort`, `WFQServer`, and `Splitter`, as well as how `zero_buffer` and `zero_downstream_buffer` can be used to construct more complex network elements using elementary elements.

 * `fattree.py`: an example that shows how to construct and use a FatTree topology for network flow simulation.
 It showcases `DistPacketGenerator`, `PacketSink`, `SimplePacketSwitch`, and `FairPacketSwitch`.
-If per-flow fairness is desired, `FairPacketSwitch` would be used, along with Weighted Fair Queueing, Deficit Round Robin, or Virtual Clock as the scheduling discipline at each outgoing port of the swtich.
+If per-flow fairness is desired, `FairPacketSwitch` would be used, along with Weighted Fair Queueing, Deficit Round Robin, or Virtual Clock as the scheduling discipline at each outgoing port of the switch.

 ## Writing New Network Components